Shoulder instability occurs when the upper-end of the arm bone, known as the humerus, slides partially or completely out of the shoulder socket.

 Medication—Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, may be given to manage pain.

 Rehabilitation—This can last several months and may include:

 - Physical therapy to strengthen the muscles that control the shoulder joint, particularly the internal rotators of the shoulder

 - Specific exercises for certain sports or job activities

 - Learning how to modify activities to prevent reinjury

-- Surgery—Many different procedures may be used to correct shoulder instability.
-The goal is to fix the cause.
-An arthroscopic or an open technique may be used.
-After surgery, the arm is kept from moving for three to six weeks, depending on the procedure.
+or an open technique may be used.
+After surgery, the arm is kept from moving for 3 to 6 weeks, depending on the procedure.

 - Doing regular exercises to strengthen the supporting muscles